felippe-regazio/sh-simple-deployer/README.md

 # SH Simple Deployer

-Shell script simple deployment with RSYNC.
+This is a tiny deployer written in shell script.
+It uses rsync to sync files between local machine and server.

-# Getting started
+# Configuring

-Add this folder content to your project root.
+1. Copy this entire folder to your project root.
-Configure the following things inside ./deployer directory:

-### \_hosts.sh

-A bash array containing your host information.
-Every host must follow this pattern.
-The default host must always exist.
+2. Configure the \_hosts.sh file on ./deploy folder

+You can add how many arrays you need on the \_hosts.sh file.
+Each array represents a reference to deployer to where send files.
+Must follow a pattern:

+- The 1st line must be a connection string like user@destination:port, where port is optional.

+- The 2nd line must be the absolute path for the project root, this is where rsync will send the files.

+- The 3th line must be the project server IP or URL.

 ```bash
 declare -a default=(